DIY Fabric Storage Basket with Pattern and Calculations

 Make a DIY Fabric Basket in Any Size you Need

-These adorable fabric baskets have been around for awhile, I read a few tutorials but could not figure out the directions so I never made them.
+These adorable DIY fabric storage baskets have been around for awhile, I read a few tutorials but could not figure out the directions so I never made them.
 Recently I purchased a snazzy desk for myself from IKEA and wanted something pretty to organize my drawers, so I grabbed a piece of paper and figured out how others were making them in a way I was able to conceptualize.

 To make sure I give you enough direction, I am going to start out giving you step by step directions on how to make these small fabric baskets.